 6.4 The viewing of live CCTV images will be restricted to the leadership team, site management team, IT management team and others delegated by the Senior Leadership Team.
 In doing so they will ensure that the purposes in 2.1 are satisfied.

-6.5 Recorded images which are stored by the CCTV system will be restricted as in
+6.5 Access to recorded images which are stored by the CCTV system will be restricted.

 6.4.
 Relevant images may be shared with the leadership teams allowing them to review incidents where disciplinary matters or complaints need to be addressed.